macmpi/alpine-linux-headless-bootstrap/README.md

 - `opt-out` (*optional*): dummy file to opt-out internet features (connection status, version check, auto-update) and related links usage anonymous [telemetry](https://is.gd/privacy.php).
 - `auto-updt` (*optional*): enable automatic `headless.apkovl.tar.gz` file update with latest from master branch.
 If it contains `reboot` keyword all in one line, system will reboot after succesful update (unless ssh session is active or `unattended.sh` script is available).

-Main execution steps are logged: `cat /var/log/messages | grep headless`.\
+Main execution steps are logged: `grep headless /var/log/messages`.\
 For more details: `cat /tmp/alhb.log`.

 ## Seamless USB-gadget mode: